HMS New Zealand's 1913 circumnavigation: The Americas

 Departing Vancouver on 9 August New Zealand stopped on her way south at Mazatlán (16–18 August) where some 600 Mexicans toured the ship, Acapulco (21–22 August), Salina Cruz (23–25 August), Panama City (reached on 19 August), before reaching Callao in Peru on 8 September.

 New Zealand was to spend two months in South America.
 Wright has identified that the United Kingdom had attached significant importance to this leg of the voyage as it would display the country's naval technology, which had the potential to generate arms sales to Argentina, Brazil and Chile where British shipbuilders were competing against German and the American rivals to equipment their navies.

 The next stop Valparaíso was reached on 17 September, then Punta Arenas, before she steamed through the Strait of Magellan and on to Montevideo (3–7 October), Rio de Janeiro (11 October), Trinidad (reached on 27 October, where she was the first warship which have ever taken oil from Trinidad onboard), Dominica (reached on 3 November), Jamaica, Grenada, Bermuda (13–18 November) and finally Halifax, Nova Scotia (21–30 November) before sailing across the Atlantic, to arrive in Portsmouth on 8 December 1913.

 New Zealand had sailed 45320 mi, consumed 31,833 tons of coal and had been visited by 500,151 people, having completed what was to date the longest voyage by a vessel of the dreadnought era.
 As well as gaining valuable operational experience through the tour the officers attended 75 dances and were made members of 150 clubs.

-The voyage was judged such a success that Halsey was knighted for his efforts.